aaronbronow/kioskjs/README.md

 - add partial for kiosk details?
 - add screensaver configuration service
-- add partial for screensaver scene (scenes appear on stage and have interactions)
-- add media for scene and details
 - add layout
-- add swipejs
 - build js app to handle screensaver defaults and scene interactions

 ####Cases